Give Me All Your Love (Magic Affair song)

 "Give Me All Your Love" is a song recorded by German Eurodance band Magic Affair.
 It is the follow-up single to their acclaimed song "Omen III", and was released in 1994 via Cologne Dance Label as the second single from their debut studio album, Omen (The Story Continues...)
 (1994).
 It also broke away from the Omen theme and was a more pop-oriented track.
 The single was successful in many European countries, peaking at number three in Finland, number four in Denmark and number eight in both Sweden and Switzerland.
 In Germany, it peaked at number six and was certified gold for 250,000 records sold.
 German Sales stood at 400,000 copies in 1995.
 On the Eurochart Hot 100, "Give Me All Your Love" reached number 14.
 Rap parts are performed by AK Swift, and lead vocals by Franca Morgano.

+Critical reception

+Mark Frith from Smash Hits spoke favorably of the song, writing, "If you think you're sick of the male rapper/female singer duos Europe is currently offering us, just wait until everyone comes back from their summer holidays talking about loads more of them.
+Then you really will know it.
+This will be one of the best: a Snap-esque, Sci-fi sounding electro vibe with a very impressive video."

 Music video

 The accompanying music video for "Give Me All Your Love" was directed by Czar and was A-listed on Germany's VIVA in May 1994.